 Director of Music Ministries & Organist

-Mitchell R. Weisiger (CAGO) is a native of Richmond, Va.
-Prior to coming to RCPC, Weisiger served Decatur First United Methodist for twelve years as the Organist and Associate Director of Music.
-While in Decatur he worked with other staff in the children, youth, and adult choir programs, led children’s handbell choirs, accompanied the youth choir on annual summer tours, handled instrument maintenance, led an expansion of the pipe organ, and founded and sustained the Senior Adult Choir.
-Weisiger served for five years at St. Bartholomew Roman Catholic Church, East Brunswick, N.J. as parish organist and associate director of music.
+Mitchell R. Weisiger was born Maryland but was reared in Richmond, Va.
+Prior to coming to RCPC, Mitch served Decatur First United Methodist for twelve years as the Organist and Associate Director of Music.
+While in Decatur he worked with other staff in the children, youth, and adult choir programs, accompanied the youth choir in worship and on annual summer tours, handled instrument maintenance, led an expansion of the sanctuary organ and the purchase of a new chapel organ.
+Mitch served for five years at St. Bartholomew Roman Catholic Church, East Brunswick, N.J., as parish organist and associate director of music.
+In addition to his duties at St. Bartholomew’s, he was the assistant organist and assistant conductor of the Festival Choir for the Diocese of Metuchen, NJ

 He is a graduate of Westminster Choir College, Princeton, N.J., receiving a bachelor of music degree with a concentration in sacred music and has earned the Colleague certificate (CAGO) from the American Guild of Organists.
-While at Westminster, Weisiger served as an assistant Grand Court organist at the Wanamaker Store (now Macy’s) in Philadelphia.
+While at Westminster, Mitch was the accompanist to the Chapel Choir, Chapel Ensemble and the Westminster Singers.
+In addition, Mitch was a member of the Symphonic Choir and the world renowned Westminster Choir, conducted by the late Joseph Flummerfelt.
+On the weekends, Mitch could be found in Philadelphia where he was serving as an assistant Grand Court organist at the Wanamaker Store (now Macy’s) in Philadelphia.
+When not working at the church, Mitch is at home cooking and hanging out with his cat Sammy.
+Mitch started his journey at RCPC in August of 2016.
+In 2021, Mitch will make his première as a guest conductor at Carnegie Hall, NYC.

 Mitch’s Philosophy on Music in the Liturgy